aws-samples/foundation-model-benchmarking-tool/README.md

             * `config.json`

-        * You can also use your model specific tokenizer by uploading the tokenizer files from `HuggingFace` into the `tokenizer` directory. `FMBT` processes these files from the S3 bucket.
+        * You can also use your model specific tokenizer by uploading the tokenizer files from `HuggingFace` into the `tokenizer` directory. `FMBT` reads these files from the S3 bucket.

 * ***Write bucket***: All data that contains metrics, prompt payloads and model endpoint information is stored in this bucket. `FMBT` requires write permissions to store the results in this bucket.
 View the structure of this bucket after results are generated: